-Hats
+Hats:

 Only school approved hats, caps or other head coverings may be worn (i.e. Rubidoux High School hats, caps or other head coverings).
 Hats containing content related to drugs, weapons, gang affiliation, violence, pornography, drug paraphernalia or any hat deemed inappropriate by school officials will not be allowed to be worn on campus and determined to be in violation of the dress code.
 Hats and head coverings that have been identified by local law enforcement agencies to be affiliated with local gangs will not be allowed on campus.
 Refer to the section on prohibited items.
-At Rubidoux High School, all hats and clothing apparel with the "W", "B" or "D" logo have been banned on campus due to being identified as local gang-related apparel (i.e.,Washington Nationals gear, Brooklyn Dodgers, Detroit Tigers, etc.).
+At Rubidoux High School, all hats and clothing apparel with the "W", "B" or "D" logo have been banned on campus due to being identified as local gang-related apparel.
+This may include hats of the Washington Nationals, Washington Commanders, Golden State Warriors, Brooklyn Dodgers, Boston Red Sox, Los Angeles Dodgers "D" hat, Detroit Tigers, etc.